roccomuso/netcat/README.md

 #### `bind(<int>)` - UDP only

 Let the UDP client/server listen on the given port.
-It will also be used as outgoing port if `.port(<n>)` wasn't called.
+It will also be used as outcoming port if `.port(<n>)` wasn't called.

 #### `broadcast(<dst>)` or `b(<dst>)` - UDP only